ErpNetDocs/tech/advanced/document-amounts/lines-weighting.md

 **Example 3:**

-The following example describes a case where data is absent from the **Document: Input line percentages** panel:
+This is a case where data is absent from the **Document: Input line percentages** panel:

 There's an additional amount VAT, distributed by **amount** with a default percentage of **20%**.
 The amount is not distributed by the product definitions, therefore there will be no data in the **Document: Input line percentages** panel.